-English is spoken throughout the world.
-More than 400 million people speak English as their native tongue, and more than 600 million speak it as a second language.
+English is spoken around the globe.
+In fact, more than 400 million people speak English as their native tongue, and more than 600 million speak it as a second language.
 English can be useful in traveling, business and everyday life.
 Learning English can be challenging, but it can also be fun and entertaining.
-Don´t bury your nose in a textbook; find creative ways to learn English and add another language to your skill set.
+However, do not bury your nose in a textbook; find creative ways to learn English and add another language to your skill set.

-Listen to music and read lyrics.
 Find English-language music in the genre of your choice.
 Listen to the music as you read along with the lyrics.
-Listening to music is fun and helps develop your comprehension skills while increasing your vocabulary.
+It is proven that listening to music is fun and helps develop your comprehension skills while also increasing your vocabulary.

 Visit an English-speaking country and immerse yourself in the culture.
 If you can, interact only with English speakers and expose yourself to as much of the culture as possible.
 Go out to restaurants, join an athletic club and meet people who will speak English to you.
 Have fun exploring a new country and learn English at the same time.